Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: DC and THz characterization

 For the SAC-type device, the ratio ${\widetilde{\Re}}_{V,RSM}^{op}(\omega)/{\widetilde{\Re}}_{V,PTE}^{op}(\omega)$ is always close to zero, as expected.
 In the SAC layout, the RSM contribution, compared with the PTE one, is significantly reduced by design, as discussed above.
 Note that for higher frequencies, the extracted responsivity ratio turns to negative values due to negative values of $X_{RSM}$ at these frequencies.
 Here, the least-mean-square fit routine suggest a negative RSM contribution to the detected signal of SAC, which may arise whenever the net RSM signal between TG~1 and TG~2 is of opposite sign with regard to the PTE signal.

 We now investigate the frequency dependence of the rectified voltages of the two mechanisms, and how they scale with the frequency dependence of the power of the radiation source used.
 The frequency dependence of the RSM contribution to the rectified voltage is contained in the product $({U^{el}_{THz}})^2 = X_{RSM} \cdot ({U^{el}_{THz,0}})^2 $, while that of the PTE contribution is in the product $\Delta T_{C} = X_{PTE} \cdot \Delta T_{C,0}$. \Figrefb{fig:RSMvsPTE} displays these two quantities as a function of frequency.
-The green dots are for $({U^{el}_{THz}})^2$, the red and blue dots for $\Delta T_{C}$ (red for biasing of TG~1, blue for TG~2).
-For comparison, we also plot the frequency dependence of the power $P^{op}_{THz}$ of the THz beam (yellow open diamond, for the values see right vertical axis).
+For comparison, we also plot the frequency dependence of the power $P^{op}_{THz}$ of the THz beam.
 The power roll-off is typical for the radiation source, a Toptica TeraScan 1550 spectroscopy system.
-Comparing the slopes of the power roll-off and of the prefactors, one finds a good agreement -- except below 400~GHz (position marked by a vertical black dashed line).
-We attribute this to a poor impedance matching between the detectors' antennae and transistor channels below 400~GHz, which becomes worse with decreasing frequency (cp. \Figrefa{fig:NEP}).
+Comparing the slopes of the power roll-off and of the prefactors, one finds a good agreement -- except below 400~GHz (marked by vertical black dashed line).
+We attribute this to a poor impedance matching between the detectors' antennae and transistor channels below 400~GHz, which becomes worse with decreasing frequency (see \Figrefa{fig:NEP}).
+Next, we check whether the observed frequency dependence and the overall magnitude of the extracted prefactors are reasonable for the given incident THz power $P^{op}_{THz}$.
+For this purpose we calculated $({U^{el}_{THz}})^2$ for AAC TG and $\Delta T_{C}$ for SAC TG 1 based on antenna simulations of each detector layout.
+Optical losses due to substrate absorption and reflection at the silicon lens as well as the impedance mismatch between the antenna (cp. \Figrefa{fig:NEP}) and the graphene channel are considered for the calculation.
+The increase of the carrier temperature ($\Delta T_{C}$) due to the THz power dissipated in the antenna gap is estimated from the steady-state carrier heating equation\cite{Massicotte2021}.
+For further details the reader is referred to the Supporting Information (section S9).
+We find semi-quantitative agreement in magnitude and roll-off behavior between the theoretical calculations and the extracted prefactors, suggesting that the fitting approach used in this work provides reasonable physical orders of magnitude for the prefactors of both rectification processes.